Setting up a project in Google Cloud Console

 Under that you will see

-Create OAuth client ID
+Create OAuth client IDoption.

 - Add the type as

-, and give it a name (For ex: Xyne)
+Web Application, and give it a name (For ex: Xyne)

 -